Learn more about a certain medical condition.

 Medication for IBS is aimed at treating symptoms.
 Medications are available to slow down the movement of food through the digestive system and to control diarrhea.
 Laxatives are sometimes helpful for problem constipation, but people should not depend on them for regular bowel movements.
 Antidiarrhea medications (e.g., loperamide*) may be helpful for people who have mostly diarrhea as a symptom.
-Many other medications are available depending on the types of symptoms you are experiencing and your doctor can discuss them with you.
+Other medications are available depending on the types of symptoms you are experiencing and your doctor can discuss them with you.

 Probiotics are bacteria that normally live in your intestines and found in certain foods, so they are considered "good" bacteria.
 Some studies suggest that IBS may be due to an imbalance or disruption of the normal "good" bacteria that’s present in the intestines.
 Probiotics may help the symptoms experienced by people with IBS by restoring this balance.
 However, further research into the use of probiotics in IBS needs to be done, as only certain strains of bacteria are proving to be beneficial.